-Fallen officers: 52 shot dead this year
+Fallen officers: 64 shot dead this year

 SHERIFF'S DEPUTY DEREK GEER

-Geer, 40, of the Mesa County Sheriff's Department died February 10, two days after he was shot as he tried to detain a man in Grand Junction.
+Geer, 40, of the Mesa County Sheriff's Office died February 8 after he was shot as he tried to detain a man in Grand Junction.

 The deputy had responded to a report of a person walking past an office building with a handgun under his armpit, near railroad tracks south of the Interstate 70 business loop, police said.
 Geer saw someone matching the person's description and tried to stop him, even Tasering him, but the person shot Geer, police said.
 A suspect later was arrested.